 Depression is a tricky and stealthy bastard.
 Depression is like a professional burglar who had been casing out my brain for quite some time.
 To this day, I still don’t know if this thief snuck in one night and cleaned house or pulled a trick out of Andy Dufresne’s book in Shawshank Redemption by slowly and steadily removing valuable pieces of my identity.
-I just woke up one day and noticed my drive, energy, self-esteem, motivation, happiness, joy & laughter had vanished.
+One day I woke up to find my drive, energy, self-esteem, motivation, happiness, joy and laughter had vanished.

 The Fog Rolls In

 In June & July when the rest of the US is enjoying summer sun, San Francisco is blanketed in fog.
 Having lived in San Francisco Living for a few years, I’d become accustomed to waking up to seeing fog outside my windows & hearing the strangely soothing sound of the fog horn off in the distance.
 Oddly, the fog did not bother me given I’d grown up getting slowly baked in Florida’s unrelenting sun.
 I welcomed the relief of the cool weather accompanying the fog.
 Some mornings, I would take my perch on the ledge of the front bay window and watch it retreat as I sipped my coffee.